Statement of Purpose

-The Archives hold a wealth of fascinating institutional and personal archives, dating from the 17th century to the present day.
+The Archives hold a wealth of fascinating institutional, personal archives and rare prints, dating from the 17th century to the present day.
 Among its varied collections, the Archives hold:

 - College archives: the institutional records of Queen Mary and Westfield College 1882 to present.